 If you’re not careful, you could quickly find yourself in over your head financially.

 One of the best ways to avoid this is by creating realistic post-divorce budgeting routines.
-This will help you track your expenses and make sure that you’re not spending more than you can afford.
+This will help you track your expenses and make sure that you’re spending only what you can afford.

 It may take some time to get used to your new standard of living on a budget, but it’s well worth it in the long run.

-In order to budget properly for your future expenses, you’ll need to set up a plan based on income and expenses.
-You can also consider child support and alimony into your budget.
+To budget properly for your future expenses, you must set up a plan based on income and expenses.
+You can also consider child support and alimony in your budget.

 Depending on your resources and needs, there are several different ways to budget.
-You can use software like Quicken, you can create a custom plan using a spreadsheet, or you can use old-fashioned pencil and paper like this Budget Planner from my shop.
+You can use software like Quicken, create a custom plan using a spreadsheet, or use old-fashioned pencil and paper like this Budget Planner from my shop.

 Recommended: 19 Brilliant Benefits of Budgeting